AtomLinter/linter-gcc/README.md

 $ apm install linter-gcc
 ```
 ### Debugging
-Executable path and all arguments are written to the console on file save, so just open the console to see the values of these parameters.
+The command executed by linter-gcc is written to the console on file save, so simply open the console to see the full command.
+Please ensure that you have a working gcc/g++ compiler before submitting an issue.